kanbanyte/sepb/ai/README.md

 These scripts are converted into executable files when the AI package is installed.
 They are also used to process training data, balancing the dataset splits, defining crop boxes, etc.
 * [training](src/training/README.md): contains notebooks and scripts that train a model and visualize its metrics.
+Trained models and their settings are also included.
 * [util](src/util/README.md): utility functions, mostly related to the file system.

 <!-- TOC ignore:true -->